 Soil and Transplanting

-Use ordinary soil with good drainage.
-The ficus is an easy plant to grow and tends to take root in almost any conditions unless the air is too dry or cool.
+Use ordinary houseplant soil with good drainage.
+The island Ficus is low maintenance and an easy plant to grow.
+It tends to take root in almost any condition unless the air is too dry or cool.

 If the plant is grown in a container throughout the year, transplant it every two years to freshen the soil or if it outgrows its home.